Blog Archive

 According to the FDA, there's no reason to be concerned about the use of cocamide DEA in cosmetics.
 However, the Cosmetic Ingredient Review (CIR) Board says that cocamide DEA can react with other ingredients to create harmful substances called nitrosamines.
 The CIR Expert Panel concluded that cocamide DEA is safe in rinse-off products and in leave-on products at concentrations of 10% or less.
 However, cocamide DEA has been rated as moderate for cancer and allergies, and immunotoxicity, and high for use restrictions.
 The State of California also lists cocamide DEA as a chemical known to cause cancer or birth defects.
 Be sure to read the label on your personal care products.

-• Comments & Siscussion
+• Comments & Discussion

 No comments yet.